 The graph demonstrates the energy dose (measured in KWS) can fluctuate wildly from batch to batch.

-When tracked over a three day study, we can see even more variation from the muller.
-The graph below shows the quantity of batches with each energy dose over the 3 day study.
-Note that the graph shows which batches are over mulled and which are under mulled.
+When tracked over a three day study, the muller shows even more variation.
+The graph below shows the quantity of batches with each energy dose over the three day study.
+Note that the graph shows both over mulled and under mulled batches.

-With mull to energy we can stabilize sand coming from the muller by controlling the energy dose per batch.
+Mull to energy stabilizes sand coming from the muller by controlling the energy dose per batch.
 This helps keep the sand properties consistent from batch to batch while lowering the energy bill for the muller.
-In most cases we have also seen a reduction in the muller utilization and some have had an increase in through put as well.
+In most cases there was a reduction in utilization of the muller and some mullers had an increase in through put as well.